What Undertint is, and why I made it

 The app exists to teach you to not need it.

-That's the line I keep coming back to.
-Undertint isn't trying to replace your eye.
-It's trying to give it the structure it needs to get sharper, faster.
-The pigment codes printed on every tube.
-The way one wash becomes another as you add water.
-The fact that a "grey" shadow is almost never grey, but a low-chroma blue or violet at a particular value.
-All of that lives in the app for now, with the goal that you eventually carry it around without needing to look.
+That’s a principle I keep coming back to.
+Undertint isn’t trying to replace your eye, it’s trying to give it the structure it needs to get sharper, faster.
+The pigment codes printed on every tube, the way one wash becomes another as you add water, the fact that a “grey” shadow is almost never grey, but a low-chroma blue or violet at a particular value.
+All of this information lives in the app for now, with the goal that you eventually carry it around without needing to look at it.

 This blog is where the working-out gets shown.
-Design decisions, dead ends, the colour science behind the buttons, the things I got wrong before getting them less wrong.
-If you've ever wondered why your screen and your paper disagree about what red means, or why a paint that worked in someone else's tutorial does something different in your hand, or why your greens keep going muddy, you're the audience.
-Glad you're here.
+The design decisions, dead ends, and things I got wrong before getting them less wrong.
+If you’ve ever wondered why your screen and your paper disagree about what red means, or why a paint that worked in someone else’s tutorial does something different in your hand, or why your greens keep going muddy, you might like Undertint.
+Give it a go and let me know what you make of it.